 Chile is the largest exporter of wine in the world, and it plays a significant role in the country’s culture as well.
 For the wine enthusiast, there are vineyards all across Chile ranging from local charm to world-class in quality.
-With its ubiquitous proximity to the coast of the Pacific, Chile also holds the 5thplace spot worldwide for salmon production.
+With its ubiquitous proximity to the coast of the Pacific, Chile also holds the 5th place spot worldwide for salmon production.
 Chilean cuisine is as fresh as it is flavourful, and these tastes are sure to please even the most sophisticated pallet.

-- Be a native or near-native English speaker
+- Be a fluent English speaker

 - Be above age 21